Stable-1/2 Bridges and Insurance: Generalized inverse-Gaussian prior

 where

-Notice that $w^{(k)}_{st}(x)$ is a rational function whose denominator is a polynomial of order $n$, and whose numerator is a polynomial of order $k\leq n$.
-Thus the transition probabilities of $\{\xi_{tT}\}$ depend on the first $n$ integer powers of the current value.
+Note that $w^{(k)}_{st}(x)$ is a rational function.
+The denominator is a polynomial of order $n$.
+The numerator is a polynomial of order $k\leq n$.
+The transition probabilities of $\{\xi_{tT}\}$ depend on the first $n$ integer powers of the current value.
 The conditional law of the ultimate loss is